---->

 his preface to De Magnete did clearly state that his use of words

 often involved new scientific meanings for them.
+While his natural

 The actual observed difference between magnetic behaviour and